maish79/memory-game/README.md

 * The player should click on the "X" button after the pop-up so as to continue with the game.
 * When all cards are correctly matched you get another pop-up saying ('congradulations you win!')
 * After the game ends, a restart button becomes visible for playing another round.
-* By playing this game the user can test their momory skills in a fun environment.
+* By playing this game the user can test their memory skills in a fun environment.

 ## WireFrames
 Balsamiq wireframes were used for laptop and mobile devises during initial visual development